Mariko Yamada

 Mariko Yamada (born October 23, 1950) is a Japanese-American social worker who served as the Democratic assemblywoman from California's 4th Assembly district from 2008 to 2014.

 Personal

 Both of Yamada's parents were held in Japanese internment camps during World War II.
 Yamada grew up attending inner-city schools and later became the first member of her family to complete college and graduate school.
 She lives in Davis with her husband, Janlee Wong.
 They have two children — Meilee and Midori.

 Education

-Yamada received her undergraduate degree from the University of Colorado and received her master's degree in social work from the University of Southern California.
+Yamada received her undergraduate degree from the University of Colorado Boulder and received her master's degree in social work from the University of Southern California.

 Political career

 Prior to serving in the Assembly, Yamada represented the city of Davis on the Yolo County Board of Supervisors from 2003-2008.

 She was elected in 2008 after defeating West Sacramento Mayor Christopher Cabaldon in a competitive Democratic primary, a victory that many considered an upset for Yamada.
 She was the third consecutive woman from Davis to be elected to this seat, following in the footsteps of Helen Thomson and Lois Wolk.

 In 2016, Yamada lost the election for the seat representing California's 3rd State Senate district to Bill Dodd.